makersacademy/bowling-challenge/README.md

 - [Thanks to W3 Schools for the html tips.](https://www.w3schools.com)
 - [Thanks CSS Tricks for the CSS tricks.](https://css-tricks.com)
 - Thanks to my tiny macbook air, which is spitting and huffing as I type this.
 - Thanks to past and current students at Makers Academy and the good (and bad) pull requests they have submitted for this challenge.
+Reading through them helped me a lot!